top of page

 • Increasing the knowledge base for under-recorded species and species interactions

 Work on individual species and species interactions will be covered by other mechanisms including the NFBF Small Grant Scheme; this will include targeted surveys to develop baselines and establish trends for under-recorded species groups, including (but not restricted to) bats, small mammals, nocturnal wintering birds, aquatic and saproxylic invertebrates, heathland moths, fungi, bacteria, and coastal and marine species.
-Work on species interactions could, for example, include effects of ticks and other diseases on birds and other vertebrates, and influence of prey availability on breeding wader productivity.
-Studies into movements of priority species within and beyond the forest boundary will also be included here.

 • Increasing the quantity, quality, and accessibility of biodiversity data